ibm-cloud-docs/account/account_faq.md

 ## After I link my account, how do I log in?
 {: #al_login}

-After you link your account, use your your IBMid to log in to the {{site.data.keyword.Bluemix}} console.
+After you link your account, use your IBMid to log in to the {{site.data.keyword.Bluemix}} console.

 ## After I link my account, what's the impact on my support?
 {: #al_support}